Download PDF 2013 Rule Book

 Must be of the original type, as produced by manufacture.
 No after-market cases or internal gear sets unless they are of the same OE type replacement.
 Gear ratios as originally offered.

-Ignition: Points or internal electronic triggering of a coil is allowed.
-No external spark enhancement devices are allowed unless produced and allowed originally in the point of time for the car's acceptance date.
-No device may be attached to the system which results in traction control.
+Ignition: Points or internal electronic triggering within the original distributor is allowed.
+No external ignition triggering of any type is allowed, unless it was originally fitted at time of production.
+No external spark enhancement devices are allowed unless produced and allowed originally in the point of time for the car’s acceptance date.
+No device may be attached to the system which results or assists in traction control.

 RULES PERTAINING TO: